J-Plasma® & Portrait® Plasma Skin Regeneration | Be Wary of this New Technology

-I first became interested in J-Plasma skin regeneration when I saw amazing transformations on Instagram.
+I first became interested in J-Plasma skin regeneration when I saw amazing transformations by Dr. Jason Emer on Instagram.
 Most of the results were after ONE treatment.
 Unheard of!
 And most of the before pictures were of patients who had deep wrinkles, sagging skin and sun damage!

 I must admit, I was a skeptic.
 You just don't see results like that.